(This is the first post in a series Safe & Just Michigan is running on Michigan’s habitual offender laws.)

 Senate Bills 697-699 aim to address several issues that would change the application of the habitual status sentencing enhancement.
-Senate Bill 697, introduced by Sen. VanderWall, addresses the application of fourth-degree habitual status, which applies to people who have at least three prior felony convictions, and can double the minimum sentence.
-SB 698, introduced by Sen. Irwin, addresses the application of third-degree habitual status to people who have at least two prior felony convictions, which can increase the minimum sentence by 50 percent.
-Last, SB 699, introduced by Sen. Santana, addresses the application of second-degree habitual sentencing enhancements, which apply to persons who have at least one prior felony conviction, and can increase the minimum sentence to be served by 25 percent.
+Senate Bill 697, introduced by Sen. VanderWall, addresses the application of fourth habitual offenders, which applies to people who have at least three prior felony convictions, and can double the maximum sentence.
+SB 698, introduced by Sen. Irwin, addresses the application of third habitual offender to people who have at least two prior felony convictions, which can increase the maximum sentence by 50 percent.
+Last, SB 699, introduced by Sen. Santana, addresses the application of second habitual offender sentencing enhancements, which apply to persons who have at least one prior felony conviction, and can increase the maximum sentence to be served by 25 percent.

 In each of the bills, parallel changes are proposed to modify who is eligible and how prior convictions can be applied.
 One of the issues to be addressed is the double-counting of prior felony convictions.
 This issue was highlighted in the Council of State Government Justice Center report, “Compilation of Michigan Sentencing and Justice Reinvestment Analyses,” released in 2014.
 When a prosecutor decides to charge someone as a habitual offender, their prior convictions are counted against them twice.
 First, they are considered in the scoring of the prior record variable (PRV) for the sentencing guidelines.
 Then, their prior convictions are again used to determine their habitual status.